johndoe31415/cyberblades/README.md

 [opl-](https://github.com/opl-) -- you totally rock.
 Thank you so much for building your amazing BeatSaber plugin and making it possible for non-C# people to build cool stuff.

+## What's with the name?
+Once my wife couldn't remember the name of BeatSaber and called it "CyberBlades".
+I love the name and we use it all the time now as an inside joke.
+So now CyberBlades is something "official" :-)

 ## License
 GNU GPL-3